rania-RTO/FoodOrderingProj/README.md

 # 🍽️ Food Ordering Application

 ## 📝 Overview
 This project is a food ordering application built using **Flutter** for the frontend, **Spring Boot** for the backend, and **PostgreSQL** for the database.
 It allows users to order food online and includes a recommendation system based on user preferences using content-based filtering.
-Additionally, it supports payments via **Zalo Pay** and provides statistical analysis.
+Additionally, it provides statistical analysis.

 ## 💻 Technologies Used
 - **Flutter**
 - **Spring Boot**
 - **PostgreSQL**

-## 🚀 Frontend GitHub Link
-- Explore the frontend repository https://github.com/vocongbinh/food_delivery_app

 ## ✨ Features
 - **Ordering System**: Users can browse and order food items online.